Leonardo-Boss/suckless-site/libs.suckless.org/libgrapheme/index.md

 one POSIX-compliant Makefile.
 All you need is a C99 compiler, given the lookup-table-generators and compressors are also written in C99.
-The resulting library is freestanding and thus not even dependent on a standard library to be present at runtime.
+The resulting library is freestanding and thus not even dependent on a standard library to be present at runtime, making it a suitable choice for bare metal applications.

+It is also way smaller and much faster than the other established Unicode string libraries (ICU, GNU's libunistring, libutf8proc).

 Development
 -----------